 If you are able to add a DNS record for your domain…

-If you don’t know how to manage DNS records, I can provide a dedicated tracking domain for your accounts.
+If you don’t know how to manage DNS records or don’t have access to do so, you can register a tracking domain from scratch specifically for use with GMass.

 Which is better: setting up a dedicated tracking domain based on my own domain, or having you provide one to me?